Am collecting a list of common scams you want to avoid.

 Random Stranger Has a Personal Emergency and Can You Help?

 You are grocery shopping and head out to your car.
 Some one tells you they need a few dollars – the story is typically something like “My mother in Seattle just got hospitalized and I need some money to travel to her.
 Could you give me $20?”.
-These are total scams.
+These are scams.
 I have personally encountered these scammers many times.
 The newer form now has the scammer using a credit card swiper, like the above, and stealing your money: Police Warn Drivers About a New Grocery Store Parking Lot Scam That Can Drain Your Bank Account in Seconds

 “My Car Broke Down”

 In another example, there was a guy with his truck hood propped up, next to my car.
 As I returned from the rest room, my looking at his truck was the cause for him to start a conversation.
 He said he had been camping by himself in Yellowstone when his truck was broken into and they stole his camping gear and wallet.
 He’d driven this far but still had 150 miles to go.
 Only problem with that explanation?
-Assuming his truck gas tank was completely full when this occurred in Yellowstone, he’s somehow managed to drive a fuel inefficient well over 550 miles on one tank of gas.
+Assuming his truck gas tank was completely full when this occurred in Yellowstone, he’s somehow managed to drive a fuel inefficient truck over 550 miles on one tank of gas.
 This was a scammer.

 Your Credit Card Has Been Compromised Scam

-You receive a phone call saying his is your bank calling and they have identified fraudulent activity on your card.
-They read you the first 8 digits of the card and then ask you to read the remaining digits and the expiration date … this makes it sound legit!
+You receive a phone call saying this is your bank calling and they have identified fraudulent activity on your card.
+They read you the first 8 digits of the card and ask you to read the remaining digits and the expiration date … this makes it sound legit!
 They have half your card number!
-Except – the first 8 digits of the credit card number are publicly available bank identification number.
+Except – the first 8 digits of the credit card number are a publicly available bank identification number.
 If your credit card is with, say, Chase Bank, everyone who has a Chase Bank credit card has the same 8 digit number.
 They know nothing about your card that is private – but they use that to trick you in to giving them the rest of the information.

 If you receive a call like the above, hang up and contact your bank directly.